It’s Time You Repurpose, Refresh and Reuse Content to Your Advantage

 Somewhere between original content and curated content…

 It’s hard to create original content day in and day out.
 At the same time, curated content (third party content) may not perform as well as the new material.
-Somewhere between these two you need to find creative ways to repurpose, reuse and refresh (RRR) existing content.
+Somewhere between these two you need to find creative ways to repurpose, refresh and reuse content (RRR) existing content.

 There are three potential options to RRR: